DaniAkash/social-media-capstone/README.md

 ## Implementing the follow feature & the General Home Feed

-- User can visit other bio and click follow -> the buton will turn follow to following
+- User can visit other user and click follow -> the button will turn follow to following
 - Display follower count anf following count on all profile pages
 - Display all the posts fro accounts you are following on the feed page